|Type / Tags|

 - Analogue Filter Modelling algorithms recreate natural analogue filter curves, without requiring high sample rates or CPU intensive up-sampling, allowing more plug-in instances in a typical DAW.

-- VST3 Features live resizable GUI for best use of available screen space and resolution.
+- Live resizable GUI for best use of available screen space and resolution.

 Reviewed By Brother Charles